at8eqeq3/adsb-viz/README.md

 - [x] Coeffs for coords-to-pixels convertion are set by wild guess.
 This, for my setup, results in too wide picture with almost empty left side.
 Probably will be better to define a desired area in coords, create image based on this and just skip coords that don't fit.
 - [x] This also leads to `redis_plotter.py` failures when coords are out of guessed bounds.
 Probably solution for previous problem will solve this too.
-- [ ] Time intervals are almost random and mostly depend on how long we receive data from redis.
+- [x] Time intervals are almost random and mostly depend on how long we receive data from redis.
 Would be better to use some sort of scheduler -- built into script or even `cron`.
 - [ ] Maybe draw some POIs, like airports, beacons, radar...
+- [ ] Still, I want some 3D...